 Import GitHub Data to Google Sheets

-In this guide, we’ll walk through how to pull data from the Github API directly into Google Sheets, using the API Connector add-on for Google Sheets.
-We’ll first handle authentication, and then set up a request to pull in code repository details from Github to your spreadsheet.
+In this guide, we’ll walk through how to pull data from the GitHub API directly into Google Sheets, using the API Connector add-on for Google Sheets.
+We’ll first handle authentication, and then set up a request to pull GitHub data to your spreadsheet.

 - Before You Begin